 When it comes to baby skin care, it’s important to use products that are free of chemicals and any other potential irritants.

 As shea butter encourages both cell regeneration and collagen production, it helps to heal diaper rash.

 When it comes to buying high-quality shea butter, it’s important to choose the purest, unrefined form as these are highest in quality.

-Raw unrefined shea butter is void of fragrances, additives any other added ingredients.
-This then makes it much more effective as additives can actually lessen the butter’s effects.
+Raw unrefined shea butter is void of fragrances, additives and any other added ingredients.
+This then makes it much more effective as additives can lessen the butter’s effects.
 It is also important to smell the butter before you purchase it as any refined version will have a chemical smell as opposed to a nutty scent.

 Once you’ve purchased your unrefined butter, be sure to store it in a cool place where the temperature doesn’t change as shea butter can easily melt into a liquid when exposed to warm temperatures.

 Aside from its skin care use, shea butter is also edible.
 The inclusion of it in your diet can provide a healthy dose of antioxidants and fatty acids.
 When used in moderation, it can be used in the place of olive oil or even substituted for real butter in sandwiches.